 This vacancy is advertised under 2 different announcements.
-Some applicants may not be eligible to be hired under THIS announcement.
-Please make sure you apply to the announcement that entitles you to consideration.
-Read the 'Who May Apply' section carefully to determine your eligibility.
-If you are not eligible under this announcement, please see ADDC-2017-0044, Program Analyst, GG-0343-14, Census -DOC-TG which can be assessed at http://www.USAJOBS.gov
+Read the 'Who May Apply' section carefully to determine eligibility.
+If you are not eligible under this announcement, please see ADDC-2019-0002, Program Analyst, GG-0343-14, Census-DE-TG.

 This position is ELIGIBLE for telework; additional criteria will be required (e.g., supervisory approval).

 This is a NON-BARGAINING unit position.

 This is an open continuous announcement.
 The initial cutoff date for referral is December 6, 2018.
 After this date additional referral lists will be created as vacancies are available.
 This announcement covers multiple positions within the various Directorates of the U.S. Census Bureau through February 28, 2019.